Just the other day someone on Quora asked the question:

 His older brother loves to improvise on the piano, and is a natural drummer.

 This environment, and the support and encouragement of his parents, obviously give someone like Jack a huge advantage when it comes to learning music.

 But the most important point I want to emphasize is that you can learn a musical instrument like the guitar, saxophone, or even the piano to some extent, if you dedicate even a little time a few times a week (or, better, every day!)

 And, as Jack and his siblings demonstrate, there is no conflict between different instruments.
 In fact they compliment each other.

-Put the time and effort into learning an instrument or two and you can’t help be make progress.
+Put the time and effort into learning an instrument or two and you can’t help but make progress.